Green Impact is now closed for the 2019 program cycle. Join us in February 2020 to be a part of the change.

 No competition is complete without an overall winner!
 Teams within the program can compete to gain the most points.
 Awards for first, second and third place will be awarded to the 3 highest point-scoring teams.
 This means that even if you are not able to reach the next official award level, you can still undertake additional actions to increase your point score and be in with a chance of winning.

 There are also special awards!
 These give you the chance to nominate individuals, ideas and projects in your team that you think go above and beyond what is included in the toolkit or are particularly innovative.
 The winners will be decided by a panel of judges.

 All University of Melbourne staff and postgraduate students can make up a team and follow the step by step guide below to get involved!

 - Teams sign up to take part in Green Impact; they may be any size and typically are composed of members from a department or floor.

-- Assign a team leader(s) but get as many colleagues involved as you can.
+- Assign a primary and secondary team leader but get as many colleagues involved as you can.

-Sign up to your online workbook
+Sign up to your online Toolkit

 - Actions are grouped into themed criteria such as waste and recycling, energy, water, engagement, procurement, health and wellbeing, biodiversity, and travel.